14 Asian Marketing and Sales Thought Leaders You Should Be Following

-Reading that is probably wild to many of you, especially to those in the United States, where the Asian population is only about 7%.
-Well, add the filter of “marketer” to that population and the number dwindles even further, to just about 5%.
+Reading that is probably wild to many of you, especially to those in the United States, where the Asian population is only about 7% of the total population.
+Well, add the filter of “marketer” to that population and the number dwindles even further.
+Just about 5% of marketers identify as Asian.

-No wonder this little South Asian marketer got a “marketing minority” scholarship in college!
+No wonder this little Indo-Caribbean marketer got a “marketing minority” scholarship in college!

 There’s no sugar-coating it: The overwhelming majority of professionals in marketing and sales in the U.S. identify as white (88% to be more precise), but the impact of “minority marketers” remains strong, the Asian and Pacific Islander community included.

-You see, the face of the modern buyer is changing.
+The face of the modern buyer is changing.
 Your buyer is likely changing.
-As the internet makes the world smaller, your products and services have the potential to reach farther: to find and help customers in more countries, speaking different languages, with different skin tones, and, overall, living different lifestyles.
+As the internet makes the world smaller, your products and services have the potential to reach farther.
+You're more likely than ever to have customers in more countries, speaking different languages, with different skin tones, and, overall, living different lifestyles.

 Even if you only do business in the U.S., experts predict that by 2044 groups formerly seen as “minorities” (including multicultural buyers) are going to collectively reach majority status.

-That means many groups that are currently underrepresented or even an afterthought in your marketing and advertising are going to make up the majority of consumers, and you’ll need to know how to reach them effectively.
+That means many groups that are currently underrepresented in your marketing and advertising are going to make up the majority of consumers, and you’ll need to know how to reach them effectively.

 The best way to do that is by diversifying your marketing talent, but that won't happen overnight.
 While you’re working on that initiative, start by opening your mind to new expert perspectives and insights.

-In honor of AAPI Heritage Month, I’ve listed 11 accomplished marketers with AAPI (Asian American and Pacific Islander) backgrounds who go above and beyond to share their impressive knowledge with others.
+- 14 accomplished marketers with Asian or AAPI (Asian American and Pacific Islander) backgrounds who go above and beyond to share their impressive knowledge with others

 Image Source: Medium

-Recognized as one of the Most Influential Women in Business by the San Francisco Business Times, Yamini Rangan is the current and first-ever Chief Customer Officer at HubSpot.
-She was also the highest-paid executive on the team in 2020 (that’s right, it wasn’t the CEO or co-founders), and that’s with good reason.
+Recognized as one of the Most Influential Women in Business by the San Francisco Business Times, Yamini Rangan is the current CEO at HubSpot.

-Rangan has dedicated a large part of her 24-year career to sales strategy and reducing friction for the customer by helping organizations such as Dropbox, Workday, and SAP by helping embed customer focus into their cultures, while also multiplying revenue and scaling sales.
+Rangan has dedicated a large part of her 20+ year career to sales strategy and reducing friction for the customer by helping organizations such as Dropbox, Workday, and SAP by helping embed customer focus into their cultures, while also multiplying revenue and scaling sales.

-As one of the highest-ranking leaders at HubSpot (IMPACT is a HubSpot Solutions Partner), Rangan plays a critical role in not only helping the company better solve for its customers across sales, marketing, and service, but also educating others in the tech space to do the same through podcast interviews, event keynotes, and articles.
+As the leader at HubSpot, Rangan plays a critical role in not only helping the company better solve for its customers across sales, marketing, and service, but also educating others in the tech space to do the same through podcast interviews, event keynotes, and articles.

 If you’re in marketing, you’re likely no stranger to the name Guy Kawasaki, but he is one thought leader who is hard to summarize.

-Kawasaki is the Chief Evangelist at Canva, but he is also an entrepreneur, marketer, author, and innovator who shares his vast knowledge to listeners weekly on the Remarkable People Podcast.
+Kawasaki is the Chief Evangelist at Canva, but he is also an entrepreneur, marketer, author, and innovator who shares his vast knowledge with listeners weekly on the Remarkable People Podcast.

 Prior to Canva, Kawasaki was the chief evangelist of Apple, a brand ambassador for Mercedes-Benz, and a trustee of the Wikimedia Foundation.
 He has also written 15 books, including Wise Guy, The Art of the Start 2.0, The Art of Social Media, and Enchantment.
 He has no shortage of expertise to share.

-Shama Hyder’s accolades from the past decade are impressive:“Top 25 Entrepreneurs under 25” by Business Week in 2009, “Top 30 Under 30” Entrepreneurs in America by Inc. Magazine, Forbes' “30 Under 30” list of movers and shakers, LinkedIn’s “Top Voices” in Marketing & Social Media list for four years running, a Technology Titan Emerging Company CEO award recipient, and a recipient of the “Hermes Gold award for Educational Programming in Electronic Media.”
+Shama Hyder’s accolades from the past decade are impressive: “Top 25 Entrepreneurs under 25” by Business Week in 2009, “Top 30 Under 30” entrepreneurs in America by Inc., Forbes' “30 Under 30” list of movers and shakers, LinkedIn’s “Top Voices” in marketing and social media list for four years running, a Technology Titan Emerging Company CEO award recipient, and a recipient of the “Hermes Gold award for Educational Programming in Electronic Media.”